Yash-Mehtaa/campuscashflow/README.md

-# 💸 CampusCashflow — Smart Budgeting for Students and Everyday Users
+# 💸 CampusCashflow : Smart Budgeting for Students and Everyday Users

 > A minimal, all-in-one desktop finance tracker built for clarity, speed, and simplicity.
-> Designed and developed by [**Yash Kunal Mehta**](https://github.com/Yash-Mehtaa) — Computer Science & Finance student at Rutgers University–New Brunswick.
+> Designed and developed by [**Yash Kunal Mehta**](https://github.com/Yash-Mehtaa) : Computer Science & Finance student at Rutgers University–New Brunswick.

 ---

 ## 🌍 Story

-Moving to a new country is exciting — but managing monthly expenses can quickly become overwhelming.
+Moving to a new country is exciting, but managing monthly expenses can quickly become overwhelming.
 Between tuition, rent, groceries, and weekend plans, I kept asking the same question: **“Can I actually afford this?”**

-That frustration sparked **CampusCashflow** — a lightweight JavaFX desktop app that turns your entire budget into one clean, real-time number: *your remaining balance for the month.*
+That frustration sparked **CampusCashflow** : a lightweight JavaFX desktop app that turns your entire budget into one clean, real-time number: *your remaining balance for the month.*

 The app started as a small student budgeting tool and evolved into a general-purpose finance manager that’s now simple enough for students yet robust enough for professionals.